Raising environmental awareness is an extremely important part of “Conserving the Barn Owl and its environment”.

 All our owl and small bird nestboxes are hand-made here at the Trust in Devon, built from long lasting, FSC certified, sustainably produced timber to our safe designs which have been tried and tested over many years.

-We sell a wide range of affordable gifts and useful household items, either hand-made by us here in Devon, or carefully chosen from ethical, planet friendly & fair trade sources, such as pens made from 70% bio-degradable corn starch, pencils made from recycled used plastic cups, pet bowls made from recycled bottle tops and colourful recycled string.
+We sell a wide range of affordable gifts and useful household items, either hand-made by us here in Devon, or carefully chosen from ethical, planet friendly & fair trade sources, such as pens made from 70% bio-degradable corn starch, pencils made from recycled used plastic cups, and pet bowls made from recycled bottle tops.

 All profits help to support our work: “Conserving the Barn Owl and its Environment”.